panguojun/Coordinate-System/README.md

 }
 ```
 ## Sample 3: Curvature
-### Curvature, I'm not quite sure if this curvature algorithm is correct, if so it can greatly simplify tensor calculations.
+### Curvature, I'm not quite sure if this curvature algorithm is correct, if so it could greatly simplify tensor calculations.
 ```
 coord3 curvature()
 {